thoughtworks-jumpstart/guides/docs/frontend-web-development/react-testing-library.md

 2. Installation
 3. Running test
 4. Triggering click events
-5. Enter text into input box
+5. Enter text into an input box
-6. Testing if component exist with data-testid
+6. Testing if the component exists with `data-testid`
 7. Testing API
 8. What to test for
 9. F.I.R.S.T principle